-Using the highest output turbine model from [26] and assuming that the seasonal wind speed reaches 50-60 km/h periodically, the power generated reaches nearly 10000-17000 W with a torque of 200-290 Nm.
+Using the highest output turbine model from [26] and assuming that the seasonal wind speed reaches 50-60 km/h periodically, the power generated reaches nearly 10000-17000 W with a torque of 200-290 N/m.
 However, since [26] states that the turbine was designed for 1.5 MW, this simulated research result is out of scope.
-Therefore, the best-selected model stands for [30] which provides power exceeding 9000-16000 W and torque range of 190-270 Nm, slightly lower than the prior.
+Therefore, the best-selected model stands for [30] which provides power exceeding 9000-16000 W and torque range of 190-270 N/m, slightly lower than the prior.
 At the lowest speed of 1 m/s, the turbine produces 3 W while on the average speed of 4.22 m/s, it produces 261 W.

-The outputs presented in their exact values will be different from the actual conditions, as they will vary with speed changes and direction which influence the changing of pitch angle and tip speed ratio values.
+The outputs presented in their exact values will be different from the actual conditions, as they will vary with speed changes.
 The accumulated power will then be converted into electricity through a series of electrical systems transmitted for energy usage.
-This process could help meet the electricity demands in Kupang while addressing the urgent need to reach 23% from 14% of the current renewable energy by 2025 in RUKN and from Rencana Usaha Penyediaan Tenaga Listrik Tahun 2021-2030 (RUPTL) which also states the need to replace 23.231 kW of diesel capacity in this region specifically [50].
+This process could help meet the electricity demands in Kupang while addressing the urgent need to reach 23% of renewable energy by 2025 in RUKN and also from the Rencana Usaha Penyediaan Tenaga Listrik Tahun 2021-2030 (RUPTL) for a replacement of 23.231 kW of diesel capacity in this region specifically [50].
 Hence, given the region's high wind energy potential and the research output, it is recommended to consider small wind turbine systems to provide local communities with electricity.

 In consideration, further solutions and implementation plans are to be addressed to overcome the practical challenge including seasonal wind variations, maintenance, and integration into external systems (generators and power electronics) as well as local power grids.
-This includes optimization for pitch angle and tip speed ratio, the use of statistical methods to predict wind behavior over a period [51], implementation of artificial intelligence with fuzzy logics, neural networks, etc. for generators and power electronics systems performance control [52] as well as the use of financial and greenhouse gas reduction analysis to greater enhance the overall estimation results.
+This includes the use of statistical methods to predict wind behavior over a period [51], implementation of artificial intelligence with fuzzy logics, neural networks, etc. for generators and power electronics systems performance control [52] as well as the use of financial and greenhouse gas reduction analysis to greater enhance the overall estimation results.
 This will give a strong basis for the next step, which is the social impact towards the local acceptance and support.